How to Create Information Architecture for Web Design

 Mind map for Cornerstone information systems website and iOS app

 Now, having a mind map, you can create a site map.

 A sitemap is a way to illustrate the hierarchy of content and display navigation.
 The word sitemap is self-explanatory.
 It’s a map of the content and categories of a website.

-Source: Kellyn Loehr on Dribble
+A portfolio website sitemap, source: Kellyn Loehr on Dribble

 Show the sitemap to stakeholders and send it to developers so that they can understand what to do next: Are there any important changes that have to be applied before a product goes into production?
 Still, there is one more stage before production – prototyping.